sodiqyekeen/handlr/docs/getting-started/installation.md

 # Installation Guide

-Learn how to install and set up the Handlr CQRS Framework in your .NET 9.0 project.
+Learn how to install and set up the enhanced Handlr CQRS Framework in your .NET 9.0 project.
+The enhanced framework features switch expression-based dispatching for superior performance and a simplified developer experience with normal classes.

 ## Prerequisites